hyeon9/Splice-decoder/README.md

 # What is the main purpose of Splice-decoder?
-* Splice decoder can add biological information to your differential splicing or your interesting splicing target list.
+* Splice decoder can add biological information to your differential splicing or your interesting splicing target list
-* This information contains NMD probability, functional domain alteration (such as DNA binding, motif, regions, protein domain, and so on) and UTR alterations as their target transcript.
+* This information contains NMD probability, functional domain alteration (such as DNA binding, motif, regions, protein domain, and so on) and UTR alterations as their target transcript
-* Finally you can use this additaional information to prioritize your differential splicing events
+* You can use this additaional information to prioritize your differential splicing events in your analysis
 * Now we only support hg38 (hg19 will be supported soon)

 ## Workflow overview